-The monitor microphone is the microphone (mic) used in the procedure room to pick-up and transmit the physicians speech back to the control room operator.
+The monitor microphone is the microphone (mic) which gets installed in the procedure room to pick-up and transmit the physicians speech back to the control room technician.

-The monitor mic is a 10 inch long black aluminum tube with a 1/2" square cross section and a female BNC connector.
-One side of the microphone has two strips of Dual-LockTM (Velcro) which is used to adhere the mic to the bezel of the monitor or monitor array across from the physician.
-See illustrations on following pages.
+The monitor mic is a 12 inch long black aluminum bar with a 1/2" square cross section and a female BNC connector.
+One side of the microphone has two strips of Dual-LockTM (Velcro) which is used to adhere the mic to the bezel area of the monitor, or monitor array across from the physician.
+See illustrations.